popmedic/go-darndefer/README.md

 # go-darndefer
-The GOD Darn Defer makes my functions slower!
+The gosh darn defer makes my functions slower!

 In the process of testing [Channels VS Mutexes](https://github.com/popmedic/go-chanVmutex) in Go, I stumbled upon something that kinda made me stop for a second.
 Ofen in Go, I will use a Mutex like so: